-The home page ‘Heritage’ image shows St Ann Street, probably the finest historic street in Salisbury, running westwards towards the cathedral.
+The ‘Heritage’ image shows St Ann Street, probably the finest historic street in Salisbury, running westwards towards the cathedral.
 Within this scene, many of the characteristics which give the city its particular quality can be picked out.
 Each of these is developed further, under these headings:

-The cathedral.
-Salisbury is a planned city, which owes its existence to the decision, taken early in the C13th, to move the cathedral from its former site on the Iron Age hill fort of Old Sarum, two miles southwards to its present site.
+The Cathedral Salisbury is a planned city, which owes its existence to the decision, in the C13th, to move the cathedral from its former site on the Iron Age hill fort of Old Sarum, two miles southwards to its present site.
 The city was then planned and developed round the new building, mostly to its north.
 The creation of the cathedral and its later history, including the crucial step of adding a tower and spire which can be classed among the great aesthetic and engineering achievements of world architecture.

 The heritage which the Civic Society seeks to maintain and promote is not limited just to Salisbury.
-The Society’s area takes in a wide swathe of south Wiltshire, from Stourhead in the west to the Hampshire boundary in the east, and from Amesbury and neighbouring areas in the north to the Hampshire and Dorset boundaries in the south.
+The Society’s area takes in a wide swathe of South Wiltshire, from Stourhead in the west to the Hampshire boundary in the east, and from Amesbury and neighbouring areas in the north to the Hampshire and Dorset boundaries in the south.
 Within this region are displayed building types, principally agricultural, not found in the city, and some materials which are also very rare in Salisbury.